Michael H. Prosser: Intercultural communication career

 Prosser got his PhD from the University of Illinois in 1964 writing, his doctoral dissertation on the addresses of Ambassador Adlai E. Stevenson in the United Nations General Assembly, which later led to his editing of the international speeches of Stevenson and a two volume collection of addresses by heads of state and government in the General Assembly.
-He is a founder of the academic field of intercultural communicationin North America, and a participant in the field in China from 2001 to 2014.
-He is listed in the Marquis Who's Who in American Education, Who's Who in America, Who's Who in Asia, and Who's Who in the World.
-He served as President of the International Society of Intecultural Education Training, and Research (1984–86), Founding President of the Rochester New York Fulbright Association (1995-1998), President of the United Nations Association of Rochester New York (1998–99), a member of the editorial board of the Journal of Middle Eastern and Islamic Studies (in Asia) (2007-2012), Chair of the International Advisory Board and Senior Coeditor for the Intercultural Research Series at the Intercultural Institute of Shanghai International Studies University (2006–present), Associate Editor of the Journal of Asian Religions (2014–present), and he is a Fellow in the International Academy for Intercultural Research.
-Besides receiving honors from Ball State University and the International Communication Association in 1978, SIETAR International in 1986 and 1990, the China Association for Intercultural Communication in 2009 and 2011, and the International Academy for Intercultural Research (2013), he has been awarded the 2015 Lifetime Achievement Award by the academy which will be given to him at the biennial conference in Bergen, Norway, June 28-July 2, 2015.
+He was a founder of the academic field of intercultural communicationin North America, and a participant in the field in China from 2001 to 2014.
+He was listed in the Marquis Who's Who in American Education, Who's Who in America, Who's Who in Asia, and Who's Who in the World.
+He served as President of the International Society of Intecultural Education Training, and Research (1984–86), Founding President of the Rochester New York Fulbright Association (1995–1998), President of the United Nations Association of Rochester New York (1998–99), a member of the editorial board of the Journal of Middle Eastern and Islamic Studies (in Asia) (2007–2012), Chair of the International Advisory Board and Senior Coeditor for the Intercultural Research Series at the Intercultural Institute of Shanghai International Studies University (from 2006), Associate Editor of the Journal of Asian Religions (2014–present), and he was a Fellow in the International Academy for Intercultural Research.
+Besides receiving honors from Ball State University and the International Communication Association in 1978, SIETAR International in 1986 and 1990, the China Association for Intercultural Communication in 2009 and 2011, and the International Academy for Intercultural Research (2013), he was awarded the 2015 Lifetime Achievement Award by the academy which will be given to him at the biennial conference in Bergen, Norway, June 28 – July 2, 2015.

-In November, 2014, he gave a keynote address: "Social Media and Cybernetics in Asia: Implications for Regional Security" at the National University of Defense Technology International Security Conference in Changsha, China, plus six lectures at the university, and three lectures at Central South University in Changsha during early December, 2014.
+In November 2014, he gave a keynote address: "Social Media and Cybernetics in Asia: Implications for Regional Security" at the National University of Defense Technology International Security Conference in Changsha, China, plus six lectures at the university, and three lectures at Central South University in Changsha during early December 2014.
 As coeditor with Cui Litang of Tan Kha Kee College of Xiamen University of his social media trilogy, the first, Social Media in Asia (2014), and presently of Social Media in the Middle East to be published in 2016 with Adil Nurmakov of KIMEP in Kazakhstan and Ehsan Shahghasemi of the University of Tehran, the third planned volume, Social Media in Africa, to be coedited with Debhasis (Deb) of the University of North Carolina at Chapel Hill, and to be published in 2018.
 All three books are being published by Dignity Press.

+Death

+Prosser on died on January 29, 2026, at the age of 89.